fastai/fastpages/_fastpages_docs/DEVELOPMENT.md

 _Note: you can use `docker-compose run` instead of `make bash-nb` or `make bash-jekyll` to start a service and then attach to it.
 Or you can run all your services in the background, `make server-detached`, and then use `make bash-nb` or `make bash-jekyll` as in the examples above._

-## Running A Jupyter Server

-The fastpages development environment does not provide a Jupyter server for you.
-This is intentional so that you are free to run Jupyter Notebooks or Jupyter Lab in a manner that is familiar to you, and manage dependencies (requirements.txt, conda, etc) in the way you wish.
-Some tips that may make your life easier:

-- Provide instructions in your README and your blog posts on how to install the dependencies required to run your notebooks.
-This will make it easier for your audience to reproduce your notebooks.
-- Do not edit the Dockerfile in `/_action_files`, as that may interfere with the blogging environment.
-Furthermore, any changes you make to these files may get lost in future upgrades, if [upgrading automatically](UPGRADE.md).
-Instead, if you wish to manage your Jupyter server with Docker, we recommend that you maintain a seperate Dockerfile at the root of your repository.